flauwekeul/workshop-fp-fundamentals/src/INSTRUCTIONS.md

 ## Step 5️⃣

-Choose scores, switch players or declare winner.
+Goal: choose scores, switch players or declare winner.

 1. 🧑‍💻 Once dice are thrown all possible scores are calculated and displayed.
 When a player chooses a score by clicking on one, the score needs to be stored in the state.
 This is done by `updatePlayerScore` in calculations.js.
 Make the following changes:
     * Curry the function (ramda has a function for that…).